Skip to main content

 From a legal standpoint, a claim against a coach who recommended hormone therapy would likely be framed as negligence causing bodily harm.
 To succeed, a plaintiff would need to establish four elements ∞ duty, breach, causation, and damages.
 A coach who recommends a hormonal protocol establishes a duty of care.

-They breach this duty by acting outside their and failing to meet the medical standard of care.
+They breach this duty by acting outside their scope of practice and failing to meet the medical standard of care.
 If this breach directly causes harm (causation) and results in quantifiable damages (medical bills, lost wages, pain and suffering), the coach would be personally liable.
 Their professional liability insurer would almost certainly invoke policy exclusions and deny the claim, leaving the coach’s personal assets exposed.

 The Legal Doctrine of Unauthorized Practice of Medicine